xdividr/dreamcloud-docs/source/dreamcompute/tutorials/load-balancing-with-haproxy.rst

 Before installing HAProxy, its important to be sure that your operating system is up to date with the latest security fixes and packages available from Ubuntu.
-While logged in as dhc-user, simply
+While logged in as ubuntu, simply
 run:

 .. code::